 Pay attention to replies from a third party.

 If a third party replies to a ticket, a warning appears in the ticket interface.
 You may need to manually update the ticket to include comments from this person and add this person as a CC from the ticket interface.
-For more information, see Third party replies to ticket notifications.
+See Third party replies to ticket notifications.

 Best practices for end users